 At Large Directors*

 Ethan is a former Vice President of Technology at Amazon, now focused on giving back through career coaching and environmental advocacy.
-Ethan is an an avid hiker and climber, having climbed most of the volcanic peaks in our region and skied down several of them.
+Ethan is an avid hiker and climber, having climbed most of the volcanic peaks in our region and skied down several of them.
 Ethan is eager to help WTA become an effective model for other similar organizations across the nation and the globe.
 Ethan can be hard to find, as he enjoys going to the blank spot on the map and seeing what is there.

 Thomas is a private sector and philanthropic strategist and consultant.
 He works with an array of real estate, restaurant and tech companies all of whom enhance economic vitality across Washington.
 Previously, Thomas served as Executive Director of the Washington Bus and was the founder of The Service Board.
 He is a fan of the craggy peaks of the Alpine Lakes Wilderness but the Olympia Peninsula is calling his name.

-Ken grew up in Oregon and pursued a career in land use law, prior to becoming an Oregon state represenative.
+Ken grew up in Oregon and pursued a career in land use law, prior to becoming an Oregon state representative.
 He has a deep appreciation for protecting our natural spaces and enjoys exploring throughout the Northwest.
 Ken believes in growing our economy and create jobs, while also preserving farmland and green spaces is the key to passing on our natural legacy to future generations.

 Ken’s lifelong passion is hiking and backpacking, from his early days in the Boy Scouts to later years camping with family and friends.
 When he’s not in the mountains, Ken serves as an Interim Executive for companies going through organizational transitions and is also a leadership lecturer at the UW Foster School of Business.
 Ken has spent his career in the technology industry, including roles in companies both large and small, and a stint as CEO of the Washington Technology Industry Association.
 He loves the high country, whether in the Cascades, Olympics or Sierra, and admits to a weakness for cool camping gear.